hicsail/neuro-circuit/DeepLabCut/README.md

     When the script is finished, it generally should output "all set: press enter to continue."

-3. **Frame Extraction** If you have selected manual frame-extraction, the extracting GUI would launch.
+3. **Frame Extraction**

+   If you have selected manual frame-extraction, the extracting GUI would launch.
 If not, DLC will automatically do this for you.
-    Note you may get an error by selecting Load Videos but closing the file explorer without choosing anything*
+    Note you may get an error by selecting Load Videos but closing the file explorer without choosing anything

 4. **Labelling**  The labeling GUI would launch

+   * The labels on the side are the ones specified in the config file.
+   * To capture whiskers in detail, you can have multiple labels on one whisker as well.

    * Click "Load frames"
    * Each video would have its own folder (named same as the video) in ".../<working_directory> aka the project folder\labeled-data\" (which needs to be a full path)